 Direct the flow

 Don’t forget to give them lots of space, too.
 At the entrance to your pop-up, let customers get used to the change of scene by including a ‘decompression zone’ – an empty but welcoming space devoid of products or promotions – to get them oriented.
-You could position some comfy but stylish seating in this area to encourage people to make themselves at home.
+You could position some items from our range of furniture hire for exhibitions such as wide choice of comfy but stylish seating in this area to encourage people to make themselves at home.
 Contact Rio Lounge for pop-up furniture hire your customers will love.